nus-cs2103-AY2122S2/ip/docs/README.md

 ### `find`

-Finds and lists all the tasks from the list that matches the provided keyword (case-sensitive)
+Finds and lists all the tasks from the list that matches the provided keyword (case-insensitive)

 Example of usage:
 `find code`